mozilla-releng/balrog/docs/source/infrastructure.rst

 1. Tag the repository with a ``vX.Y`` tag.
 Eg: ``git tag -s vX.Y && git push --tags``
 2. Diff against the previous release tag.
 Eg: ``git diff v2.24 v2.25``, to double whether or not there's schema changes.

-  * Look for anything unexpected, or any schema changes.
-If schema changes are present, see the above section for instructions on handling them.
+  * Look for anything unexpected.

 3. `Create a new Release on Github <https://github.com/mozilla-releng/balrog/releases>`_.
 This create new Docker images tagged with your version, and deploys them to stage.
 It may take upwards of 30 minutes for the deployment to happen.
 Deployment notifications will show up in #balrog on Slack.